Positive Representations of Split Real Simply-laced Quantum Groups: Introduction

-Finally, in the positive representations for $U_{q\til[q]}(\sl(2,\R))$, it is shown in \cite{PT2} that the representations corresponding to the parameters $\l$ and $-\l$ are equivalent under certain transformations involving multiplications by the quantum dilogarithms.
-In the general case, there is a natural action of the Weyl group on the parameters $\l\in\R^r$, where $r$ is the rank of $\g$.
-Then we have the following result: \begin{Thm} The positive representations corresponding to the parameters $\l$ and $w(\l)$ where $w\in W, \l\in\R^r$ are unitary equivalent.
-In particular the positive representations are parametrized by $\l\in\R_{\geq 0}^r$. \end{Thm}
+Finally, in the positive representations of $\cU_{q\til[q]}(\sl(2,\R))$, it is shown in \cite{PT2} that the representations corresponding to the parameters $\l$ and $-\l$ are equivalent under certain transformations involving multiplications by the quantum dilogarithms.
+In the general case there is a natural action of the Weyl group $W$ on the parameters $\l\in\R^r$, where $r$ is the rank of $\g$.
+Then we have the following result: \begin{Thm} The positive representations corresponding to the parameters $\l$ and $w(\l)$ where $w\in W, \l\in\R^r$ are unitarily equivalent.
+In particular the positive representations are parametrized by $\l\in\R_{\geq 0}^r\simeq \R_{\geq 0}P^+$, the cone of the $\R_{\geq0}$-span of dominant weights. \end{Thm}